-The Ken-Caryl Art Guild is a non-profit organization committed to the education and development of artists of all levels, and the support of the arts in the Ken-Caryl Ranch and surrounding communities.
+The Ken-Caryl Art Guild is a non-profit organization committed to the education and development of artists of all levels, and the support of the arts in Ken-Caryl Ranch and surrounding communities.
 Organized in February of 2004, the Ken-Caryl Art Guild includes artists of all mediums and at all levels of expertise: art professionals, emerging artists, amateurs, students, hobbyists and those interested in appreciating art.
 Members include professionals, hobbyists, amateurs and students, and those interested in collecting and appreciating art.
 For more information, please visit their website by clicking on the button below.

 The Ken-Caryl Conservation Club (KCCC) supports resident involvement and promotes awareness of issues and activities aimed at preserving and protecting Ken-Caryl’s most valuable asset, our Open Space, wildlife, flora and their habitat.
 KCCC strives for safe and responsible use of our Open Space by residents.
 KCCC encourages all residents to join and participate in its activities and meetings.
 New residents are always welcome.
 For more information, please email us at email@example.com.

 KCR SENIOR CLUB

 The Ken-Caryl Ranch Senior Club is a Social Club that has been going strong since it began in 1983.
 It is made up of couples and singles aged 55 years or better, and averages around 40 members.
 It meets (with a few exceptions) for a luncheon meeting from 11 a.m. – 2 p.m. the second Tuesday of each month at the Ranch House.

 Volunteers that work on the Ken-Caryl Trails in exchange for permission to hike in Willow Springs Private Open Space.